 Sites: Basilique Notre-Dame + Saint Paul St + Place Jacques Cartier + Montréal Town Hall + Bonsecours Market

 Museums: Pointe à Callière + Science Centre + Centre d’histoire de Montréal

 It's the heart of all the shopping in Montréal.
 But we didn’t spend much time here.
 But if you’re into shopping it’s a definite must.
 We strolled around downtown when we went to the Kendrick Lamar show at the Bell Centre.
 Fun fact, we bought nosebleed tickets, but ended up in section L!
 Pretty amazing if you ask me!

 We were so lucky when we trekked to the top of Mout Royal and La Croix.
 The skies were the bluest of blue, minimal clouds, and the sun was shining on our backs.
 I could hear Ice Cube Today Was a Good Day playing in my mind.
 It wasn’t overly crowded either, which is a big plus in my books.

 Le Plateau Mont Royal

-This district is full of cute neighborhoods and it’s completely walkable.
-It has tons of amazing shops, restaurants, cafes, and bars.
-We actually spent a lot of our time here and I highly recommend it!
+This district is full of cute neighborhoods, and it’s entirely walkable.
+It has tons of fabulous shops, restaurants, cafes, and bars.
+We spent a lot of our time here, and I highly recommend it!

 Sites: Theatre Rialto + Church of St. Michael and St. Anthony